skip-mev/skip-go/packages/widget/README.md

     getRestEndpointForChain?: (chainID: string) => Promise<string>;
   };
   apiURL?: string; // Custom API URL to override Skip API endpoint.
 Defaults to Skip proxied endpoints.
-Please reach out to us first if you want to be whitelisted.
+Please reach out to us first if you want to be whitelisted. theme?: {
+    backgroundColor: string; // background color of the widget
+    textColor: string; // text color of the widget
+    borderColor: string; // border color of the widget
+    brandColor: string; // color used for confirmation buttons
+    highlightColor: string; // color used when hovering over buttons, and in select chain/asset dropdown };
 }
 ````